 Aims and Scope

-This is the Journal of Infectious Diseases and Antimicrobial Agents (JIDAA) , an official publication of the Infectious Disease Association of Thailand.
-The Journal is published three times a year, in English only.
+This is the Journal of Infectious Diseases and Antimicrobial Agents (JIDAA), an official publication of the Infectious Disease Association of Thailand.
+The Journal has published three issues a year (January to April, May to August, and September to December) in English.
 It includes original research articles, brief articles, case reports, and reviews on various aspects of infectious diseases and antimicrobial agents.
 The Journal welcomes manuscripts from any other country around the world.
-The journal has clear ethical policies and follows the peer review process for all the submissions to the journal.
-The JIDAA is in the process to be indexed in the national database of Thailand Citation Index Center (TCI) .
-Currently, the JIDAA is not indexed for an international database.
+The journal has clear ethical policies and follows the peer review (single-blinded) process for all the submissions to the journal.
+The JIDAA is currently indexed in the national database of the Thailand Citation Index Center (TCI).

 Peer Review Process

-Two reviewers are asked to comment on each original article, brief article, and case report.
+Three reviewers (including one assigned editor) are asked to comment on each original article, brief article, and case report.
 As reviewers’ comments are confidential and, equally, as the article to be referred to is confidential, it should not be discussed with colleagues or with the authors.
 Invited article, review article and photo quiz, and answer to photo quiz are normally reviewed among editor and associated editor.
 The editor reserves the right to select one published article which provides an impactful figure to be on the cover and the article may be listed as from the cover additionally.

 Although a document of approval from Institutional Review Board (IRB) or Institutional Ethics Committee (IEC) is not mandatorily required, the editorial board and reviewers may request in certain circumstances.
 The author should be able to provide upon request.
 The authors need to convince the editorial board that the research does not violate any ethical concerns on human research subjects.
 The authors are encouraged to place their IRB or IEC approval sentences in their manuscript.